COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: Additional findings and analyses

 \subsection{Does performance on \compsbase{} depend on scale?}

 We plot the accuracies of \plms{} on \compsbase{} per model family (in order to control for differences in training corpora and tokenization) in \Cref{fig:compsbaseparam}.
 In all families except BERT, we see that accuracy increases with the model size, following standard scaling laws.
-We notice that distilBERT-base \citep{sanh2019distilbert} is able to outperform even BERT-large in the `Random` negative samples, suggesting that pruning BERT might sometimes unintentionally improve the model's ability to associate properties and concepts.
-We do however suggest caution against interpreting these results as robust conclusion for scaling laws on \compsbase{}.
-Such an endeavor would require comparing performance of models across multiple checkpoints with varying number of parameters, paired with standard statistical inference \citep{sellam2021multiberts, zhang-etal-2021-need}.
+We notice that distilBERT-base \citep{sanh2019distilbert} is able to outperform even BERT-large on stimuli with `Random' negative samples, suggesting that pruning BERT might sometimes unintentionally improve the model's ability to associate properties and concepts.
+We do however caution against interpreting these results as robust conclusion for scaling laws on \compsbase{}.
+Such an endeavor would require comparing performance of models across multiple checkpoints with varying number of parameters, paired with rigorous statistical inference \citep{sellam2021multiberts, zhang-etal-2021-need}.